-Details for Childrens Ministry
+Details for Children's Ministry

-Horton Hears a Who is a modern day parable of God’s heart for the little people.
 The Introduction to Children Ministry unit will encourage you to be like Horton.
 Our purpose is to protect, train and release our little people.
 We will be looking at the why, the what and the how for children’s ministry.

 Quick Info